MicrosoftDocs/globalization/globalization/azerty-keyboard-layout-en.md

 | Œ | AltGr + Shift + O |
 | ç | AltGr + C |
 | Ç | AltGr + Shift + C |

 ### Other characters not printed on the keys

 To keep the physical keyboard looking clean, it doesn’t feature *all* the available characters printed on it.
-The following additional symbols which aren’t printed on the keyboard can be typed:
+The following symbols, which aren’t printed on the keyboard, can be typed:

 | Character | Key presses |
 |-------|-------|